diana-blanco/DESI-SOM/notes/overlapping_fields.md

 **Results:**

-COSMOS x DES **have** 177,223 matches.
+COSMOS x DES **do not** have any matches. (?)

  **Visual Inspection:**
+No overlap.

-Overlap is between COSMOS and DES Science Verification lensing shear catalog... (i.e., Jarvis et al 2015).
+(Observed overlap is between COSMOS and DES Science Verification lensing shear catalog... (i.e., Jarvis et al 2015).)

 ## EGS x DES